em-bellis/PEER_workshop/4_R_Spatial_Data/README.md

 # Session 4: Spatial Data
 In this session, we will create a map of Kenya, with outlines of the counties in western Kenya.
 On this map we will overlay a set of points, in this case locations where *Striga hermonthica* was collected in 2018.
+Much of the code is adapted from the tutorial [here](https://rpubs.com/spoonerf/countrymapggplot2).

+For continued learning, Data Carpentry also has a tutorial for geospatial data in R [here](https://datacarpentry.org/r-raster-vector-geospatial/), but we won't really be drawing on it much today.
+But my favorite tutorials for using R for geospatial data analysis come from [rspatial.org](https://rspatial.org/raster/index.html).

 ## Prior to the session:
 1. **Background reading on geospatial data**.
 The material [here](https://datacarpentry.org/organization-geospatial/) has some great information to introduce vector and raster data, coordinate reference systems, and software for working with geospatial data.

 ---

-# 4a.
+## 4a.
 Get data for western Kenya county boundaries:
-# partially following tutorial here https://rpubs.com/spoonerf/countrymapggplot2
 library(maptools)
 library(raster)
 library(plyr)